When entering the U.S. National Stage there are two primary approaches:

 - Link the priority date of an original foreign Patent Application filing to a new U.S Patent Application.

 A foreign national may secure intellectual property protection in the U.S. by filing a Non-Provisional Patent Application directly into the U.S. National Stage as permitted under U.S. law.

 A foreign national may file a Patent Application in the U.S. claiming priority to a foreign Patent Application filing date under the Paris Convention as long as the filing in the U.S. is within 12 months of the foreign filing date.

-A foreign national may reserve the right to file a patent application in the U.S., by filing a reservation of right application under the Patent Cooperation Treaty.
-To enter the U.S. National Stage from a PCT filing, the request to file a Non-Provisional patent application must be made within 30 months (2.5 years) of the earliest foreign priority filing date.
+A foreign national may reserve the right to file a Patent Application in the U.S., by filing a reservation of right application under the Patent Cooperation Treaty (PCT).
+To enter the U.S. National Stage from a PCT filing, the request to file a Non-Provisional Patent Application must be made within 30 months (2.5 years) of the earliest foreign priority filing date.